 Is motion capture expensive?

-While high-end systems can be costly, there are emerging affordable solutions tailored for smaller businesses and independent creators, making mocap more accessible than ever.
+While high-end systems can be costly, emerging affordable solutions are tailored for smaller businesses and independent creators, making mocap more accessible than ever.

 What is the difference between marker-based and markerless systems?